AFLplusplus/Fuzz-With-Wine-Demo/README.md

 AFL_SKIP_BIN_CHECK=1 ~/AFLplusplus/afl-fuzz -i in/ -o out -d -m none -- ~/AFLplusplus/afl-wine-trace ./pnginfo.exe @@
 ```

-AFL_SKIP_BIN_CHECK is needed cause afl-wine-trace is no a binary.
+AFL_SKIP_BIN_CHECK is needed cause afl-wine-trace is not a binary.
+Without `-m none` the probability that Wine generates an ENOMEM is high.

 The following screen should be familiar to you: